rabestro/rabestro.github.io/_posts/2023-08-29-blackbox-testing-set-matrix-zeroes.md

   ```

 Please confirm if these test cases are good, and then I will generate the test code for you.

+> It's essential to review the results of artificial intelligence, as it can make mistakes in calculating expected outcomes.
+In this case, the AI made a mistake in the last test case.
+{: .prompt-danger }

 👤 check the last case please